HuyPham2101/BookUp/README.md

 Then, you have to install the `node_modules` by executing `npm i` in the `bookup-backend` directory.
 Do the same for the `bookup-frontend` directory.

-Finally, open a terminal for `ExampleDirectory` and execute
+Finally, open a terminal in `bookup-frontend` and execute
 ```bash
 docker-compose up
 ```